Tips for designing your exhibition stand

 Your biggest decision will be choosing your exhibition stand design, so start the process 4 – 6 months before your show date.

-Whether you choose to buy or hire your exhibition stand, be sure that the design you choose works by not only looking good to attract visitors, but considers your exhibiting objectives to make your stand work for you.
+Be sure that the design you choose for your stand works by not only looking good to attract visitors, but considers your exhibiting objectives to make your stand work for you.

 Here are a few hints, tips and questions to ask yourself to get you started: